xigh/wasm-dec-rs/README.md

 I had to write this in order to learn how it works and how we can "tweak" / "optimize" rust wasm32-none-none generated binaries.

-I'll describe how as soon as possible.
+I'll describe how as soon as possible in another github repository.

 # Usage